Random-projection ensemble classification: Introduction

-One of the basic but fundamental observations that underpins our proposal is the fact that aggregating the classifications of all random projections is not sensible, since most of these projections will typically destroy the class structure in the data; see the top row of Figure~\ref{Fig:Useless}.
-For this reason, we advocate partitioning the projections into non-overlapping blocks, and within each block we retain only the projection yielding the smallest estimate of the test error.
+One of the basic but fundamental observations that underpins our proposal is the fact that aggregating the classifications of all random projections is not always sensible, since many of these projections will typically destroy the class structure in the data; see the top row of Figure~\ref{Fig:Useless}.
+For this reason, we advocate partitioning the projections into disjoint groups, and within each group we retain only the projection yielding the smallest estimate of the test error.
 The attraction of this strategy is illustrated in the bottom row of Figure~\ref{Fig:Useless}, where we see a much clearer partition of the classes.
 Another key feature of our proposal is the realisation that a simple majority vote of the classifications based on the retained projections can be highly suboptimal; instead, we argue that the voting threshold should be chosen in a data-driven fashion in an attempt to minimise the test error of the infinite-simulation version of our random projection ensemble classifier.
 In fact, this estimate of the optimal threshold turns out to be remarkably effective in practice; see Section~\ref{sec--alpha} for further details.
 We emphasise that our methodology can be used in conjunction with any base classifier, though we particularly have in mind classifiers designed for use in low-dimensional settings.
 The random projection ensemble classifier can therefore be regarded as a general technique for either extending the applicability of an existing classifier to high dimensions, or improving its performance.
+The methodology is implemented in an \texttt{R} package \texttt{RPEnsemble} \citep{CanningsSamworth2016b}.